The Allure of Yellow Sapphire

 Red corundum, colored by chromium, has become known as ruby while all other colors of corundum are known as sapphire.
-Within the sapphire group there is another color distinction: between classic blue sapphire (known in the trade simply as sapphire) and all the other colors of sapphire (pink, yellow, green, violet, white) which are known as fancy sapphire.
+Within the sapphire group there is another color distinction; between classic blue sapphire (known in the trade simply as sapphire) and all the other colors of sapphire (pink, yellow, green, violet and white) which are known as fancy sapphire.

 Among the fancy sapphires, yellow sapphire, colored by trace amounts of iron, has become especially popular with gemstone buyers.
 One reason is that canary yellow diamonds have become a significant fashion trend.
 The more affordable yellow sapphire has become an attractive substitute for those unwilling to pay the exorbitant prices for yellow diamond.
 Since yellow sapphire also has excellent brilliance and hardness, it has also become a fashionable choice as a center stone for engagement rings, usually surrounded by smaller diamonds.

 Another reason for the popularity of yellow sapphire is that this gemstone has a special place in the Vedic astrology of India.
-According to the Vedic tradition, there are nine gemstones which are thought to have special significance for human life: ruby, pearl, coral, emerald, yellow sapphire, diamond, blue sapphire, chrysoberyl cat's eye, and hessonite garnet.
-These nine gemstones are thought to correspond to the nine planets, with yellow sapphire being the gem associated with Jupiter.
+According to the Vedic tradition, there are nine gemstones that are thought to have special significance for human life; ruby, pearl, coral, emerald, yellow sapphire, diamond, blue sapphire, chrysoberyl cat's eye and hessonite garnet.
+These nine gemstones are thought to correspond with planetary activity and astrological entities.
+According to these beliefs, yellow sapphire is the gem associated with Jupiter.

-Yellow Sapphire is thought to attract wealth and brings prosperity to the home.
+Yellow sapphire is thought to attract wealth and bring prosperity to the home.
 It is said to stimulate the intellect and improve overall focus, enhancing wisdom.
-Yellow Sapphire assists in bringing fulfillment of ambition.
-For example, it is recommended that a girl who wears yellow sapphire will get married early.
-People aspiring to administrative and political positions should wear it to give them the benefit of fate on their side.
-It also acts as a protective charm.
-Those who find obstruction in the progress of their educational field, or those who suffer losses from property matters should wear yellow sapphire for removal of their difficulties.
-It is also alleged to aid in eliminating impurities from the body and stimulating the lymphatic system.
+It is claimed that yellow sapphire assists in bringing about the fulfillment of ambition.
+For example, it is thought that a girl who wears yellow sapphire will get married early.
+Another belief is that people aspiring to administrative and political positions should wear yellow sapphire to bring good fortune.
+Yellow sapphire is also thought to act as a protective charm.
+It is said that those who encounter obstructions in the progress of their education or suffer from loss of property should wear yellow sapphire for the removal of their difficulties.
+Furthermore, it is also alleged to aid in the elimination of impurities from the body and stimulate the lymphatic system.
 Astrological gemologists recommend yellow sapphire to treat liver and gallbladder problems as well as disorders of the spleen and stomach.

-Yellow sapphire comes in a range of hues, from the palest yellow to lemon to honey and yellow-orange.
+Yellow sapphire comes in a range of hues, from the palest yellow or lemon, to honey and yellow-orange.
 The brighter and more saturated colors are often achieved through heat treatment.
 Yellow sapphire is found in Sri Lanka, Thailand, Cambodia, Madagascar and Burma.